Nsustain/nsustain.com/README.md

 ### Kubernetes way

-Usually, people expose their microservices in Kubernetes using LoadBalancer, NodePort, or Ingress, but we found it just more convinient to used IBM Cloud Kubernetes Service (IKS) and Cloudflare Tunnel.
+Usually, people expose their microservices in Kubernetes using LoadBalancer, NodePort, or Ingress, but we found it just more convinient to use IBM Cloud Kubernetes Service (IKS) and Cloudflare Tunnel.

 What we did was to first download IBM Cloud CLI from https://cloud.ibm.com/docs/cli?topic=cli-getting-started